pawelzet/album-name-and-cover-fetcher/README.md

 How to find not updated tracks or tracks without Album Name?|
-1. Download find_album_empty_art.py and you are going to get the list of files without any Album Name
+1. Download find_album_empty_art.sh and you are going to get the list of files without any Album Name
 2. To check songs with specific album name you can modify the script by changing check_album() function